Alistair McLennan (Bikeability volunteer)

 Dad-of-two, Alistair says “all you need to be a Bikeability instructor is the ability to have fun”

-I became involved as a Cycle Training Assistant after my son brought home a flyer from school – he was keen for me to help out.
+I became involved after my son brought home a flyer from school – he was keen for me to help out.
 I love cycling and thought this would be an opportunity to develop some new skills and help get more kids out on bikes.

 I already have a busy job but am fortunate to have a day off during the week.
 I spoke to the school who were happy to arrange the Bikeability sessions on that day so I could help out.
 It’s only a couple of hours once a week, and that still gave me time off in the rest of the day.